Electronic structures and multi-orbital models of La$_3$Ni$_2$O$_7$ thin films at ambient pressure: Methods

 \subsection{First-principles calculations}

 Our first-principles calculations are performed using the DFT as implemented in the Vienna {\it ab initio} simulation package (VASP)~\cite{93prb,96prb}.
 The exchange-correlation interactions are treated within the generalized gradient approximation (GGA) using the Perdew-Burke-Ernzerhof (PBE) functional~\cite{96prl}.
 The projector augmented-wave (PAW) method~\cite{94prb} is employed with a plane-wave cutoff energy of 600 eV.
 Structural relaxation and electronic self-consistent calculations are conducted on a $\Gamma$-centered $12\times 12\times 1$ $k-$points mesh using the Monkhorst-Pack scheme, while a denser $k-$points grid of $27\times 27\times 1$ is used for Fermi surface calculations.
 The atomic positions are fully relaxed until the residual forces on each atom are less than 0.005 eV/$\AA$, and the electronic self-consistency convergence criterion is set to $10^{-6} $ eV.
+The optimized atomic coordinates are provided in Supplementary Data 1 and 2 for the Half-UC structure with $U_{eff}$ = 0 and 2 eV, respectively, and in Supplementary Data 3 and 4 for One-UC structure with $U_{eff}$ = 0 and 2 eV, respectively.

 To construct effective models, maximally localized Wannier functions are obtained using the Wannier90 code~\cite{2020jpcm,97prb,2001prb}.
-For DFT $+~U$ calculations~\cite{98prb}, an effective Hubbard $U$ is applied to the Ni 3$d$ orbitals.
+For DFT $+~U$ calculations~\cite{98prb}, an effective Hubbard $U_{eff}$ is applied to the Ni 3$d$ orbitals.